iAdityaNarayanT/React-Basics/README.md

 - React components are like building blocks for user interface in react.
 It takes all the components and combine them together to build one single webpage UI. i.e React renders for each of the componenet and all of them together make up the UI.

-- Components can be said as a piece of user interface.
+- Components can be said as a piece of ui.

 Each componenet has its own data, javascript code, and logic.